 GIA's work may also include reviewing relevant post-mortem or 'lessons learned' analyses following significant adverse events at an organisation.
-GIA's involvement is generally determined as part of the audit planning process or on an ad hoc basis, where required.
+The role of GIA's involvement in any adverse events will generally be determined as part of the audit planning process or on an ad hoc basis, where required.